tekknolagi/tekknolagi.github.com/_posts/2025-12-12-inlining-heuristics.md

 inlining heuristics look like.
 I also read (skimmed) some papers to see what those folks had to say.
 I wonder if they agree.

+This post was a long time coming.
+I started working on it about five years ago but then when I quit working at Facebook I accidentally left behind all of the inliner research I did for Cinder's inliner.
+So then I kind of just thought about it aimlessly for a while.
+Anyway, here's wonderwall.

 ## The survey

-We'll start with [Cinder][cinder], because when I wrote it I added only the simplest heuristics, mostly "don't inline" signals.
+We'll start with [Cinder][cinder], because when I wrote Cinder's inliner I added only the simplest heuristics, mostly "don't inline" signals.
 Over time, after I left, people tuned it a bit more.

 [cinder]: https://github.com/facebookincubator/cinderx